bilal-chughtai/site/src/faithfulness.md

 ![](img/faithfulness/10.webp)

-[Tracr Reverse and Tracr X-Proportion] Conmy et al. define the "ground-truth" circuit as those edges required to recover performance with **zero** ablation.
+<center>*[Tracr Reverse and Tracr X-Proportion] Conmy et al. define the "ground-truth" circuit as those edges required to recover performance with **zero** ablation.
 But their circuit discovery algorithms are tuned to find the edges (or nodes in the case of SP and HISP) required to recover performance with **resample** ablations.
-When we adjust the circuit discovery algorithms to search for the edges required to recover performance with **resample** ablations, we find that all three algorithms have perfect performance.
+When we adjust the circuit discovery algorithms to search for the edges required to recover performance with **resample** ablations, we find that all three algorithms have perfect performance.*</>

 This example demonstrates the point that the correct circuit for a prompt alone is undefined.
 The method by which the circuit is isolated is crucial in determining the optimal set of components.
 When the ablation methodology for the circuit discovery algorithm and the "ground-truth" circuit are mismatched, the algorithm underperforms.